Tomorrow, March 3rd, is the Hina Matsuri 雛祭り or Doll Festival in Japan.

 Many thanks to Sakura and Hatsami for singing the Hina Matsuri Song and to Peter Galante of Learn Japanese with JapanesePod101.com for allowing us to use this wonderful recording!
 The recording is from their podcast about the Hina Matsuri Festival (it’s mainly in English).

 For anyone interested in reading more about Shang-ssu and Hina Matsuri, I’d recommend an article by Alsace Yen called Shang-ssu Festival and Its Myths in China and Japan

 This article was posted on Friday, March 2nd, 2007 at 6:32 pm and is filed under China, Ching Ming Festival, Countries & Cultures, English, Hina Matsuri - Doll Festival - Girls' Day, Hina Matsuri Song, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Languages, Mama Lisa, Momo no Sekku - Peach Blossom Festival, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Hina Matsuri 雛祭り – The Doll Festival in Japan – Has its Roots in an Old Chinese Purification Ceremony”